What is Over-Expectations-

 I overlooked my own worth, always striving to meet an ever-rising bar that was impossible to reach.
 This relentless pursuit of approval left me feeling perpetually “not enough.”

-In this post, I am going to discuss, the symptoms of over-expectation and how you can overcome this to feel good about yourself.
+In this post, I am going to discuss, the symptoms of over-expectation and how you can overcome this and finally start feeling good about yourself.

 Understand the Root Cause of Over-Expectations